FAIR Manuscripts Guide

 • Ask whether the specialist can coordinate with attorneys, CPAs, development offices, or collection managers when the assignment is donation- or estate-driven.

 • Do archives have to be appraised item by item?
 Not usually.
-Many archives are more defensibly valued at a collection or series level because provenance, arrangement, completeness, and research context are part of the market value.
+Many archives are more defensibly valued at collection or series level because provenance, arrangement, completeness, and research context are part of the market value.

 • When do I need a qualified appraisal for donated historical papers?
 Donation workflows can trigger qualified-appraisal requirements once filing thresholds are met.
 Treat the donation as a separate tax assignment and coordinate early with your CPA, attorney, or institutional recipient so the report is framed correctly.